-- 52. Operational deposits.
-A zero per cent inflow rate applies to deposits held at other financial institutions for operational purposes. - 53.
+- Inflows from maturing securities not included in the stock of HQLA receive an inflow rate of 100 per cent. - 63.
+Operational deposits.
+A zero per cent inflow rate applies to deposits held at other financial institutions for operational purposes. - 64.
 Likewise, the depositing ADI must not count any inflow for deposits held at the centralised institution in a cooperative banking network, which are assumed to stay at the centralised institution.
 These funds will receive a zero per cent inflow rate.